TaylanUB/scheme-bytestructures/README.md

 The `bytestructure` procedure can be used to create a bytestructure with a new bytevector of the right size for its descriptor, and optionally initialize it with values.
-The offset of the created bytestructure will be 0.

 E.g.